Flat Fee Landlord

 The pressure to fill a vacant property is real.
 Every day vacant costs money — $93/day on a $2,800/month Arlington property, $67/day on a $2,000/month Houston property.
 That pressure pushes first-time landlords toward the fastest available applicant rather than the best-qualified one.
 This is the single most expensive mistake a landlord can make.

 A bad tenant doesn't just cost you their security deposit.
-A non-paying tenant in Virginia takes 9–13 weeks to evict — that's $5,000–$10,000 in lost rent before you can even start turnover.
+A non-paying tenant in Virginia takes 9–13 weeks to evict — that's $5,000–$10,000 in lost rent before you can even start turnover (see our full Virginia eviction guide for the complete timeline).
 In Texas it's faster at 3–5 weeks, but you're still looking at $2,000–$4,000 in non-payment plus eviction costs plus turnover.
 A tenant who damages property can cost far more.

 What rigorous screening looks like: